dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 used as one.

-A class not marked `mixin` can still be used as a mixin when the class's declaration is in a pre-feature library.
-Post-feature libraries can also mix in their own classes that aren't marked `mixin` as long as the class supports it.
+A class not marked `mixin` can still be used as a mixin when the class's declaration is in a pre-feature library and it satisfies specific requirements.
 Specifically:

-It's a compile-time error to for a declaration in library `L` to mix in a non-`mixin` class declaration `D` from library `K` if any of:
+It's a compile-time error for a declaration in library `L` to mix in a non-`mixin` class declaration `D` from library `K` if any of:

+*   `K` is a post-feature library,

-*   The superclass of `D` is not `Object`,
+*   The superclass of `D` is not `Object`, or

-*   `K` is a pre-feature library, and `D` declares any constructors, or
+*   `D` declares any constructors.

 *For pre-feature libraries, we cannot tell if the intent of `class` was "just a class" or "both a class and a mixin".
 For compatibility, we assume the latter, even if the class is being used as a mixin in a post-feature library where it does happen to be possible to distinguish those two intents.*

+### Anonymous mixin applications

+An *anonymous mixin application* class is a class resulting from a mixin application that does not have its own declaration.
+That is all mixin applications classes other than the final class of a <Code>class C = S with M1, …, M<sub>n</sub>;</code> declaration, the mixin application of <code>M<sub>n</sub></code> to the superclass <code>S with M1, …, M<sub>n-1</sub></code>, which is denoted by declaration and name `C`.

+An anonymous mixin application class cannot be referenced anywhere except in the context where the application occurs, so its only role is to be a superclass of another class in the same library.

+To ensure reasonable and correct behavior, we infer class modifiers on anonymous mixin application classes as follows.

+Let *C* be an anonymous mixin application with superclass *S* and mixin *M*.
+Then:

+* If any of *S* or *M* has a `sealed` modifier, *C* is has a `sealed` modifier.
+* Otherwise:
-*   `K` is a post-feature library, and any of:
+  * *C* is `abstract`, and

-    *   `K` is not the same library as `L`,

-    *   `D` is a mixin-application class declaration (has the form `class D = ...;`), or

-    *   `D` declares any non-trivial generative constructors.

-    *When a class is in a library where it possible to distinguish between whether the class is intended to use it as a mixin or not, the author is obligated to document the intent, and that intent applies to all other libraries regardless of their version.*
+  * If either of *S* or *M* has a `base` or `final` modifier, then *C* has a `final` modifier.

+_We do not distinguish whether *S* or *M* has `base` or `final` modifiers.
+The modifier on *C* is there to satisfy the requirement that a subtype of a `base` or `final` declaration is itself `base`, `final` or `sealed`.
+The anonymous mixin application class will be immediately extended inside the same library, which is allowed by both `base` and `final`., and will not be used for anything else._

+Adding `sealed` to an anonymous mixin application class with only one subclass ensures that the subclass extending the mixin application class can be used in exhaustiveness checking of the sealed superclass.
+This is necessary since the anonymous mixin application class itself cannot be referenced.

 ### `@reopen` lint